Krapaince/nix-config/docs/bootstrap.md

   ```

 - Copy the host's private key
+    - For new machine
+        - Generate the host's key `ssh-keygen -t ed25519 -f ssh_host_ed25519_key`
+        - Convert host key to age key for secret `cat ssh_host_ed25519_key.pub | ssh-to-age`
+        - Generate a new key for the user-host couple via age `age-keygen`

 - Set up an access to gitlab via ssh (to fetch secrets repo)
 - Install host
   ```bash